FlamTeam/flamedisx/docs/source/blocks.rst

 Do not try to change static attributes after a source is initialized.
 They are called static for a reason.
 (If you change them despite this warning, the change will not be propagated from the `Source` to the `Block`, and code in the `Block` will still see the old attribute and cause you a headache.)

-You can find a string-tuple of all static attributes for a source in the `.static_attributes` attribute.
+You can find a string-tuple of all static attributes for a source in the `.model_attributes` attribute.

 Model functions
 =================

-Just like `static_attributes` exposes attributes, `model_functions` and `special_model_functions` expose methods to the source.
+Just like `model_attributes` exposes attributes, `model_functions` and `special_model_functions` expose methods to the source.
 Each are a tuple of strings of method names.

 In your block, you call model functions in different ways:
   * In `_compute`, call `self.gimme('your_model_function', data_tensor=data_tensor, ptensor=ptensor)`.